PauliusVindzigelskis/NGSPopoverView/README.md

 ## FAQ ##

 * How to change color of it from white to whatever I need?
 Use tintColor property.
-Default is white.
+Default value is white.

 ## Samples ##